katiejacobson/se_project_aroundtheus/README.md

 Update: This project has been updated with form validation.
 Additionally, users can close the modal window by clicking outside the modal window and by pressing the escape key.

+Update: This project utilizes classes to make the javascript modular and is bundled with webpack.

 **Description of Techniques**

 This is a chance to practice using flexbox and grid displays and positioning elements for different display sizes.
 While the gallery of images is responsive due to grid and grid-template-columns with auto-fit, media queries were used to make breakpoints at 480px and 785px.
 Flexbox was used for the profile elements and changing to flex-direction: columns at lower screen sizes allowed a reorganization of the profile elements so they stacked on top of each other.